 Besides being home to luxurious resorts, a plethora of pristine beaches and the island’s all-around natural beauty, Bali is imbued with a rich history and heritage in its world of art.
 People from all corners of the globe come to the island not just for a taste of paradise, but to experience limitless discovery of art and design.
 For such a small island, Bali is home to an eclectic group of artists and creatives, both local and international, which has made the art industry in Bali blossom.
 It is the work of these art spaces in Bali that keep that creative pulse moving.

-Although these diverse art spaces and galleries exhibit a variety of art styles and mediums, they have one common thread that binds them together: to provide a platform for upcoming and established local and international artists to showcase their talent and craft.
+Although these diverse art spaces in Bali exhibit a variety of art styles and mediums, they have one common thread that binds them together: to provide a platform for upcoming and established local and international artists to showcase their talent and craft.
 From the modern design-and-art-driven CushCush Gallery in Denpasar; the pioneering international contemporary Nyaman Gallery in Seminyak; the traditional visual arts of TiTian Art Space; to the Ubud-style paintings at Ubud Diary.